Labels and Safe Food

 Moving Through The Market

 Whether you opt to use the thermal bags or not, move through the store or market with precision, shop in a manner that makes sense.
-Gather all your shelf stable items first since they do not have to be kept cool.
+Gather all of your shelf stable items first since they do not have to be kept cool.
 Select the fruits and vegetables next, then move on to select meats, seafood and frozen items last.
 This will ensure that you have limited the exposure of your perishable items (the amount of time that they have been out of the safety of the coolers).

 Unpacking the thermo bags makes organizing the items at checkout a breeze.
 All your cold items stay together.
 Ask the clerks to utilize the thermo bags or pack your own cold items.
 If you forget the bags or the ice, once shopping is completed, head directly home.
 Always refrigerate any perishable food within 2 hours (1 hour when the temperature is above 90 °F).